asnowc/jbod/api/jbod.api.md

 export class JbodError extends Error {
 }

-// Warning: (ae-forgotten-export) The symbol "Encoder" needs to be exported by the entry point mod.d.ts
-// Warning: (ae-forgotten-export) The symbol "UserCalcResult" needs to be exported by the entry point mod.d.ts
-// Warning: (ae-forgotten-export) The symbol "Decoder" needs to be exported by the entry point mod.d.ts
 // Warning: (ae-internal-missing-underscore) The name "JbodTrans" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export class JbodTrans implements Encoder<any, UserCalcResult>, Decoder {
+export class JbodTrans implements Encoder<any>, Decoder {
     constructor(config?: JbodTransConfig);
+    // Warning: (ae-forgotten-export) The symbol "UserCalcResult" needs to be exported by the entry point mod.d.ts
+    //
-    // (undocumented)
+    // @deprecated (undocumented)
     byteLength(data: any): UserCalcResult;
-    // Warning: (ae-forgotten-export) The symbol "DataWriter" needs to be exported by the entry point mod.d.ts
-    //
     // (undocumented)
     createContentWriter(data: any): DataWriter;
-    // Warning: (ae-forgotten-export) The symbol "JbodWriter" needs to be exported by the entry point mod.d.ts
-    //
     // (undocumented)
-    createWriter(data: any): JbodWriter;
+    createWriter(data: any): DataWriter;
     // Warning: (ae-forgotten-export) The symbol "DecodeContext" needs to be exported by the entry point mod.d.ts
     //
     // (undocumented)
     protected decContext: DecodeContext;
-    // Warning: (ae-forgotten-export) The symbol "DecodeResult" needs to be exported by the entry point mod.d.ts
-    //
     // @public (undocumented)
     decode<T = any>(buffer: Uint8Array, offset?: number, type?: number): DecodeResult<T>;
     // Warning: (ae-forgotten-export) The symbol "EncodeContext" needs to be exported by the entry point mod.d.ts